frc2609/swerve_test/docs/WPIlibKinematics.md

 For example, a swerve drive module is at 45 degrees (turning towards the left-front).
 We need it go into reverse, so we tell it to move to 180 degrees, then set the drive motors to 1.0 speed. `optimize()` will see that the module only needs to move 90 degrees, because that is equivalent to 180 degrees if the drive motor spins in reverse. `optimize()` will set the drive speed to -1.0 and the desired angle to 90 degrees, which will propel the robot in the same direction, but spend less time moving the swerve module.

-It takes the desired state of the module (a `SwerveModuleState`) and a `Rotation2d` (see below).
+It takes the desired state of the module (a `SwerveModuleState`) and a `Rotation2d` (see `WPILibGeometryClasses.md`).
 It returns an optimized state you can use for the module's angle control loop.

 ```java
 SwerveModuleState frontLeftOptimized = SwerveModuleState.optimize(frontLeft, new Rotation2d(m_turningEncoder.getDistance()));
 // parameters: current SwerveModuleState, current position (in radians)
 ```

-### Rotation2d
-A `Rotation2d` object specifies a rotation, in radians.
-The constructor takes in a radian, but the object can optionally be constructed with the `Rotation2d.fromDegrees()` static method, which takes in an angle, in degrees and returns the Rotation2d object with the angle converted to radians.

-Positive rotations are counterclockwise (left), and negative rotations are clockwise (right).

 ### Field-Oriented Drive
 `ChassisSpeeds.fromFieldRelativeSpeeds()` can be used to create a ChassisSpeeds object from field relative speeds, which can be converted to an array of SwerveModuleStates: